shroglck/open-pi-zero/README.md

 The model adopts a MoE-like architecture (or the recent [MoT](https://arxiv.org/abs/2411.04996), each expert has its own set of parameters and only interacts through attention), and uses a pre-trained 3B PaliGemma VLM (2.291B to be fine-tuned) and a new set of action expert parameters (0.315B).
 Block-wise causal masking is used such that VLM block attends to itself, proprioception (sharing weights with action) attends to itself and VLM, and action attends to all; each block is fully bidirectional within.
 The model is trained with flow matching loss on the action chunk output from the action expert.

 If you find a bug or think I may have misunderstood part of the architecture based on the paper, please raise an issue or email me.
+Much appreciated.

 ## Installation
 Clone this repository at your directory.
 If running [Simpler eval](https://github.com/simpler-env/SimplerEnv) or trying out trained checkpoints, clone my [fork](https://github.com/allenzren/SimplerEnv) (addded proprio support) to the same directory